-- 1. the two input fields and the one output field of GenerateStreamLines (depicted in gray) by making a right click on each field, selecting Enable and executing the entire network (Execute all) - 2. make sure that the option Edges (10) is checked in the ViewScene window (press <Configure> button and click on Objects tab, Figure 3.4(c)).
+- the two input fields and the one output field of GenerateStreamLines (shown in gray) by making a right click on each and selecting Enable and executing the entire network (Execute all) - 2. make sure that the option Edges (10) is checked in your ViewScene (<Configure> button and Objects tab, Figure 3.4(c)).